NFL coaches skeptical of chip-generated game-day data

 At the moment, however, few feel compelled to try.

-"If you're watching tape," Koetter said, "[you can see] he's about six yards off, he's about five yards off.
+"If you're watching tape," Koetter said, "[you can see] he's about 6 yards off, he's about 5 yards off.
 He's pressing.
 He's in cloud corner.
 You can see it."

 Said Houston Texans coach Bill O'Brien: "That's something you see on tape when you watch it.
 But I guess the data could quantify it and be a nice confirmation of what you're already seeing."